 - Alternative Curriulum at KS4 for some SEND students

 2.4: How will the school match / differentiate the curriculum for my child's needs?

-- Excellent quality teaching with differentiation to suit the individual needs
+- Excellent quality first teaching with differentiation to suit the individual needs

 - Literacy and numeracy interventions

 - The ‘Inspire, Challenge, Achieve’ curriculum provides additional, long term literacy support for students who enter the school below age related expectations

 - Information about the student’s need is attached to each class register indicating the need of students for whom we have specific information

 - The ASDAN CoPE Level 1/2 course is available during year 10 and 11 for students who are unable to access GCSE options

 Each student’s needs are looked at individually to determine the best strategies for them.
 Strategies include: